Generic name: Zolmitriptan Nasal Spray [ zohl-mi-TRIP-tan ]

 - Mood changes.

 - Very bad and sometimes deadly brain blood vessel problems like stroke have rarely happened with zolmitriptan nasal spray.
-Call your doctor right away if you have a change in strength on 1 side is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight.
+Call your doctor right away if you have weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on 1 side of the face, or change in eyesight.

 What are some other side effects of Zolmitriptan Nasal Spray?